cis5710/cis5710-homework/hw0-riscv/README.md

 ### Setup

-For this and later assignments you will work in the course [Docker container](https://github.com/cis5710/cis5710-homework/blob/main/README.md#docker).
-After you get the container running, clone your repo by following [the git setup instructions](https://github.com/cis5710/cis5710-homework/blob/main/README.md#git).
+For this and later assignments you will work in the course Docker container, which you should create following [our setup instructions](https://github.com/cis5710/cis5710-homework/blob/main/README.md).

 Note that this is an **individual lab**, so you should complete it on your own.

 ### Build your code

-From inside the `hw0` directory, the `make build` command will assemble your `uppercase.S` file into a RV executable, which can then be run.
+From inside the `hw0-riscv` directory, the `make build` command will assemble your `uppercase.S` file into a RV executable, which can then be run.

 ### Run your code